Execution of Irish Women in Kilmainham Jail

 On 4th May 1821, Mother Aikenhead and Sister Catherine arrived at the prison at nine o’clock in the morning.

-They stayed with the two girls in their cells until two o’clock in the afternoon when they were taken out to be publicly hanged.
+They stayed with the two girls in their cells until two o’clock in the afternoon when they were taken out of the cells

 The two Bridget’s had asked the nuns not to come with them, but to pray for them in the prison chapel.

 Outside Kilmainham Jail, directly above the front gate is where the ' Drop ' is located.
-There were no railings around the jail at that time and over three thousand men, women and children came to view the hangings.
+There were no railings around the jail at that time and over three thousand men, women and children came to the jail.

 Each girl was brought out and hanged, with the crowd cheering all about them.